Cheeky Watson: Arrest on charges of fraud

 On 31 March 2017 Watson and three others were arrested for fraud and appeared in the Port Elizabeth Magistrate's Court where they were released on bail.
 Their arrests come after an investigation by the Hawks into money laundering and corruption related to the Nelson Mandela Bay Municipality Public Transport System.

 Involvement in the career of his son, Luke Watson

 Daniel Watson's son Luke Watson is also a rugby union footballer.
-Although he had many supporters in 2006, he was overlooked for selection by the 2007 World Cup winning Bok coach Jake White.
-Watson attributed his son's non-selection to be due to his political activities a generation earlier.

-Luke Watson was imposed on the 2007 Springbok squad as a result of a direct order from SARU against the wishes of the Springbok selectors.

-In 2007 Watson stated he would not be supporting the Springboks at the World Cup in Paris because he did not believe the team was representative of the country.
+In 2007 Watson senior stated he would not be supporting the Springboks at the World Cup in Paris because he did not believe the team was representative of the country.
 He also refused to comment on whether he supported John Smit as the captain.

-Watson has since told South African newspapers that son Luke never wanted to play for the Springboks under White.
-Watson Snr also boycotted his son's capping ceremony, in protest against Coach White’s attitude towards his son.
+Order of Ikhamanga

-On Monday 23 April 2012 the South African Presidency announced that Daniel Watson would be awarded the National Order of Ikhamanga in Silver for "his exceptional contribution to the field of sport, in particular rugby”.

-The South African government said Watson would be recognised for his excellent contribution towards the creation of non-racial rugby and his stand in the struggle for the creation of a non- racial, non-sexist and democratic society.
+On Monday 23 April 2012 the South African Presidency announced that Daniel Watson would be awarded the National Order of Ikhamanga in Silver for "his exceptional contribution to the field of sport, in particular rugby.
+He is recognised for his excellent contribution towards the creation of non-racial rugby, and his stand in the struggle for the creation of a non-racial, non-sexist and democratic society."